 Gloves – Your hands are important.
 Good gloves will protect from bugs, sunburn, rocks, and should allow for easier use of the clutch and brake.
 Good motorcycle gloves will be armored and be designed to stay on in the event of a crash.

-Jacket – Depending on the weather, a jacket may not seem like a “good idea”, but they always are.
-In cold weather, a non-perforated leather jacket will work well, but a textile jacket (or even mesh with armor) is best for keeping cool.
+Jacket – In hot weather, a jacket may not seem like a “good idea”, but they always are.
+A textile jacket (or even mesh with armor) is best for keeping cool.
+In cold weather, a non-perforated leather jacket will work well.
 Armor is essential in a jacket.
 Non-motorcycle specific jacket will be thinner and won’t offer much protection, should the need arise.
 They may also not be comfortable in the riding position.
 I prefer jackets with aerodynamic humps as they make riding a little more comfortable for longer distances.

 Suits – I tend to ride in a one-piece leather racing suit.
 It doesn’t mean, however, that I intend to race.
 They do offer far more protection on the road than any other article of gear.
 While not comfortable to walk around in, they are quite nice on the motorcycle.
 Two-piece suits, which are usually designed to zip together, are another good option for protection.
 They do have the advantage of being worn separately, which makes time off the bike a little easier than a one-piece suit.

 Pants – Motorcycle pants should be made of a thicker leather and have armor in the proper places.
 Some pants are also made to zip together with a jacket, creating a two-piece suit.
 When purchasing pants, I recommend getting a pair that is compatible with a jacket.

 This can be a tricky one, something I will only cover with basic tips that I have learned.
 Everyone rides a different bike in a different way, so use these only as a guideline.